dattalab/moseq2-extract/README.md

 ## Installation

-Moseq has been tested with Python 3.4 and later.
+Moseq has been tested with Python 3.6.
 All requirements can be installed using pip, though it's recommended you create a new conda environment to ensure the dependencies do not conflict with any software you may have currently installed.

 ```sh
 # get the latest miniconda for linux, make executable, put in path